24aitor/Laralang/README.md

 Debug option let you to know the reason of an unexpected result.

-When you download our project, debug default value is true but you can modify in `config/laralang.php`.
+When you download our project, debug default value is false but you can modify in `config/laralang.php`.
 Furthermore you can modify it in a specific translation like next example.

 ```php